 Above is a photo of San Francisco International Airport (KSFO) with United, American, Delta, and Boeing represented in the photo.
 The photo is by Daniel L. Lu on Wikimedia Commons and has been enhanced by FlyRadius.
 The image is released under a Creative Commons Attribution-Share Alike 4.0 International license.

 One area that could help the airlines is to expand their cargo operations.
 Logistics has been a major problem with this disaster, and moving products quickly around the globe could help end the crisis.
-There is a major shortage of toilet paper, hand sanitizer, face masks, ventilators, and other equipment that could help to end the virus’s spread.
+There is a major shortage of toilet paper, hand sanitizer, face masks, ventilators, and other equipment that could help to end the spread.
 The airlines should get in contact with companies that provide those products and work out ways to distribute their products to stores and end-users in a quick manner.
 American Airlines has started to perform cargo-only flights with its Boeing 777s and has started operating cargo flights from Germany to the United States.

 The big three could offer their flights at cost or better to those that need to get their product to market quickly.
-As a result of these efforts, they would gain revenue while helping to reduce the stress that the virus has caused to the supply chain and people.
+As a result of these efforts, they would gain revenue while helping to reduce the stress that the shutdown has caused to the supply chain and people.

 Boeing could work with its customers to help support the supply chain operations of the nation and foreign countries.
 The company’s facilities across the country could support the warehousing of goods that could then be easily transferred to aircraft and other modes of transportation for delivery.
-That idea could be a complicated one to implement; however, it may time for Boeing and other companies to look at ways that they can remain in operations while the virus is still lingering around.
+That idea could be a complicated one to implement; however, it may time for Boeing and other companies to look at ways that they can remain in operations while the situation is still lingering around.

 Those are some ideas that could be looked at and there could be many more that the companies can explore.